A fast and oblivious matrix compression algorithm for Volterra integral operators: Numerical examples

 \section{Numerical examples}

 In the following we present a series of numerical examples to illustrate and verify the capabilities of our novel algorithms.
-The experiments are performed in {\sc Matlab}, in which we also implemented a version of the FOCQ for our own reference.
-Although our new algorithm seems to be considerably faster in all of the following examples we refrain from a comparison since it is well possible that our implementation of the FOCQ is not optimal.
+The experiments are performed in {\sc Matlab}, in which we implemented our new algorithm as well as a version of the fast-and-oblivious convolution-quadrature algorithm of \cite{LPS2006,LS2002} for reference.
+Although our new algorithm performed considerably faster in all of the following examples, we do not present a detailed comparison.

 In accordance with the $\cH$- and $\cH^2$-literature, we require the farfield cells in our implementation to be at least $n_{\min}\times n_{\min}=16\times 16$ times larger than the nearfield cells.
-In our framework, this amounts to constructing the adaptive hierarchical approximation with respect to $H=n_{\min}h$.
-Following \cite[Chapter 2]{Bru2004}, we choose Radau IIa collocation methods of stage $p=1,2,3$, for the discretization of the Volterra operators, which is exactly the scheme used for the approximation as outlined in \cref{sec:uniform} and the beginning of \cref{sec:uniform2}.
-This fixes the approximation spaces for $y_h$ and $f_h$ as $\cP_p(\Th)$.
-The error is measured at the time steps of the coarsest mesh $\Th^c$ on $[0,T]$, yielding a convergence rate of
+This simply means that the cells in \Cref{fig:adaptive} represent $16 \times 16$ blocks of fine-grid cells.
+Following \cite[Chapter 2]{Bru2004}, we choose Radau-IIA collocation methods of stage $p=1,2,3$, for the discretization of the Volterra integral operators, which is exactly the scheme used for the approximation as outlined in \Cref{sec:uniform} and the beginning of \Cref{sec:uniform2}.
+This fixes the approximation spaces $\cP_p(\Th)$ for the solution $y_h$ and the data $f_h$.
+The error of this discretization scheme is given by